Ben Hardaway

-Joseph Benson Hardaway (May 21, 1895 – February 5, 1957) was an American storyboard artist, animator, voice actor, gagman, writer and director for several American animation studios during The Golden Age of Hollywood animation.
+Joseph Benson Hardaway (May 21, 1895 – February 5, 1957) was an American storyboard artist, animator, voice actor, gagman, writer and director for several American animation studios during the golden age of American animation.
 He was sometimes credited as J. B. Hardaway, Ben Hardaway, B. Hardaway and Bugs Hardaway.
 He fought in World War I in the 129th Field Artillery Regiment, Battery D.

 Army service

 Hardaway enlisted in World War I on June 4, 1917, and was discharged on April 9, 1919, serving for 26 months in total.
 He was led in the 129th Field Artillery Regiment by future President of the United States Harry S. Truman, in which he attended his reception planned by Forrest Smith at the Shoreham Hotel in 1949 and his inauguration, following him being re-elected.
 Hardaway served the last 14 months of his service in France.

 Artistic career

 Hardaway started his career at the Kansas City Post as a cartoonist and in 1921, illustrated a book by James W. Earp called Boomer Jones, a character created in the late 1910s by Earp, before eventually going into the animation business, working for the Kansas City Film Ad Service.
-He later worked for the Walt Disney Productions animation unit and the Ub Iwerks Studio, after which Hardaway was hired by the Leon Schlesinger studio as a gagman for the Friz Freleng unit.
+He later worked for the Walt Disney Productions animation unit and Animated Pictures Corp., after which Hardaway was hired by the Leon Schlesinger studio as a gagman for the Friz Freleng unit.
 He was promoted to director for seven Buddy animated shorts.
 Afterwards he resumed working as a gagman and storyman.
 He started receiving film credits in 1937.
 His writing credits include Daffy Duck & Egghead and The Penguin Parade.

 While at the Schlesinger/Warner Bros. studio during the late 1930s, Hardaway served as a storyman.
-He co-directed several Looney Tunes and Merrie Melodies shorts with Cal Dalton during Friz Freleng's two-year exodus to Metro-Goldwyn-Mayer.
-Producer Leon Schlesinger needed a replacement for Freleng, and Hardaway's previous experience in the job resulted in his promotion.
+He co-directed several Looney Tunes and Merrie Melodies shorts with Cal Dalton during Freleng's two-year exodus to Metro-Goldwyn-Mayer.
+Producer Leon Schlesinger needed a replacement for Freleng, Frank Tashlin taking over Freleng's unit, and Hardaway's previous experience in the job resulted in his promotion.
+Dalton's original co-director was storymen Cal Howard, before he left for Fleischer Studios.
 In 1938, Hardaway co-directed Porky's Hare Hunt, the first film to feature a rabbit.
 When this unnamed, embryonic rabbit was given a new model sheet for a later short, since, according to Chuck Jones, Hardaway "didn't draw it very well", designer Charlie Thorson inadvertently offered a permanent name by titling the model sheet "Bugs' Bunny" since it was meant for Hardaway's unit.
 By the time the rabbit was redesigned and refined for the film A Wild Hare, the name was already being used in relation to the character in studio publicity materials.
 The name Bugs' Bunny shows up in comics and merchandise as late as 1943.